wingtorres/coawst-conda/README.md

 endif
 ```

 Notice all I did was add a variable, NC_CONFIG, that calls the shell command "nc-config", for which the --prefix option DOES work and correctly points to the netcdf directory in our environment when USE_NETCDF4=ON, while also adding -lnetcdf and -lnetcdff to LIBS.
-Alternatively we could have manually specified the NETCDF_LIBDIR and NETCDF_INCDIR variables, but we still would have had to add -lnetcdff to the LIBS: line after the else statement, and I'm mostly hoping that in future versions of COAWST "USE_NETCDF4" will just be more reliable.
+Alternatively we could have manually specified the NETCDF_LIBDIR and NETCDF_INCDIR variables, but we still would have had to add -lnetcdff to the LIBS: line after the else statement.
+Mostly I'm hoping that in future versions of COAWST "USE_NETCDF4" will just be more reliable.

 Now in the SCRIP_COAWST directory
 ```